VFD Block Diagram, Applications, Advantages, Circuit, Panel

 Variable Frequency Drive(VFD) Advantages

-1. The speed control of induction motor using VFD is very smooth and reliable.
+1. The speed control of the induction motor using VFD is very smooth and reliable.

-2. Speed control of motor using VFD saves a huge amount of electrical energy.
+2. Speed control of the motor using VFD saves a huge amount of electrical energy.

 3. VFD is a static device, so it can be controlled remotely, using an external computer, even wireless also.

-4. When VFD is used, the induction motor takes very low current at the starting time and it starts rapidly and smoothly.
-But when normal starter is used, the motor takes comparatively large starting current.
+4. When VFD is used, the induction motor takes a very low current at the starting time and it starts rapidly and smoothly.
+But when a normal starter is used, the motor takes a comparatively large starting current.

-5. There are no harmonics problem occurs when the speed control of motors is done with VFD.
+5. There is no harmonics problem that occurs when the speed control of motors is done with VFD.

-6. There is no crawling effect occurs when speed control is done with VFDs.
+6. There is no crawling effect that occurs when speed control is done with VFDs.

-7. As the VFD is astatic device and has no moving part, that is why it is more reliable and it can be placed anywhere and limited place.
+7. As the VFD is an astatic device and has no moving part, that is why it is more reliable and it can be placed anywhere and in a limited place.

-8. VFD has an additional advantage that is Power factor Control.
-Electrical motors are the main reason for low power factor in an industry.
+8. VFD has an additional advantage which is Power factor Control.
+Electrical motors are the main reason for the low power factor in an industry.
 VFD helps to improve the power factor also.

 Read Also: